taniarascia/taniarascia.com/content/posts/2018-08-20-getting-started-with-react.md

 Once you run this command, a new window will popup at `localhost:3000` with your new React app.

 ![](../images/Screen-Shot-2018-08-18-at-11.37.59-AM.png)

+> Create React App is very good for getting started for beginners as well as large-scale enterprise applications, but it's not perfect for every workflow.
+You can also create your own Webpack setup for React.

 If you look into the project structure, you'll see a `/public` and `/src` directory, along with the regular `node_modules`, `.gitignore`, `README.md`, and `package.json`.